Yoga Guide to Holiday Stress: Deal with Money, Family, and Food the Yoga Way

-But listen, you haven’t been down-dogging your heart out and breathing into your perineum all year for nothing.
-We’re always saying that what you do on the mat prepares you for dealing with all life’s difficulties off the mat.
-Now may be just the time to run a little double-blind-peer-reviewed study (anecdotally speaking) on how well that works when we put it into practice.
-For example:
+But, listen, you haven’t been down-dogging your heart out and breathing into your perineum all year for nothing.
+We’re always saying that what you do on your mat prepares you for dealing with all life’s difficulties off the mat.
+Let's see how to use yoga's lessons to handle three common holiday stressors: money, family, and food.

 Your shopping list has gotten way out of hand.
 In order to pay for all these gifts, you’re going to have to dig into your yoga retreat piggy bank.
 Well, guess what, you are not sacrificing that week in Peru.
 Machu Picchu waits for no (wo)man!

-Before yoga, you might have maxed out your credit cards or sacrificed your self-care budget.
+Before yoga: You might once have maxed out your credit cards or sacrificed your self-care budget.
 But yoga teaches us when to say when.
 You’ve learned that pushing your body beyond its limit isn’t healthy.
 The same goes for your bank account.

 B. Hit Pinterest hard for some craft or baking inspiration.